 Should you and your doctor decide that nothing else is working, you may have to try some prescription medications i.e. prescription sleep medication in conjunction with some behavioral therapies.
 Sleeping pills are much safer than they were a couple of decades ago, however, you still need to be cleared of specified medical conditions such as liver or kidney problems.

 Utilizing the sleeping pills to help you sleep while you are trying to get to the real root of the problem is the best tactical maneuver.
 Whether you use supplements, over the counter treatments or prescription medications, it’s best to solve the actual problem.
+Prescription sleeping pills are always a last resort as far as I am concerned and a good doctor will always advise you of the risks.

 Melatonin for Kids and Toddlers